Raja Chinna Roja

 Raja Chinna Roja is a 1989 Indian Tamil-language children's film, directed by S. P. Muthuraman, written by Panchu Arunachalam and produced by AVM Productions.
 The film stars Rajinikanth, Raghuvaran and Gautami.
-It's plot revolves around an aspiring actor who meets his childhood friend, but is forced to take care of his nieces and nephews.
+Its plot revolves around an aspiring actor who meets his childhood friend, but is forced to take care of his nieces and nephews.

 Raja Chinna Roja was the first Indian film to feature live action with animation.
-It's story was inspired by Arunachalam's 1974 film Unnaithan Thambi and the American films Mary Poppins (1964) and The Sound of Music (1965).
+It is a remake of the 1971 Bengali film Jay Jayanti, which itself is based on the 1965 film The Sound of Music.
+It also borrows inspiration from Arunachalam's 1974 film Unnaithan Thambi and the American films Mary Poppins (1964).
 The cinematography was handled by T. S. Vinayagam, the editing by R. Vittal and Lancy, and music was composed by Chandrabose.

 Raja Chinna Roja was released on 20 July 1989.
 The film was commercially successful and had a 175-day theatrical run, with the animated sequence particularly being well received.
 Arunachalam won the Cinema Express Award for Best Story Writer.

 Plot

 Raja, an aspiring actor, leaves his village and enters the city to fulfill his ambition.
-As he is searching for a place in the dream factory, he falls for Usha, the daughter of the house owner.
-Charmed by his looks and character, Usha also falls for him.
+As he is searching for a place in the dream factory, he falls for Sumathi, the daughter of the house owner.
+Charmed by his looks and character, Sumathi also falls for him.
 One day he accidentally meets his childhood friend Bhaskar, a spoiled rich man.
 He offers Raja an acting job, then takes him to his uncle's house.
 Raja is to be in charge of the administration of the household and take care of five children (Bhaskar's nieces and nephews), each of whom have issues (such as being lazy, not studying etc.).

 Raja finds out that Bhaskar is cheating his uncle out of funds and using him to do the same.
 Bhaskar is involved in drug business along with his associates.
-Ravichandran who gets temporary blindness, recovers but pretends to still be blind to find out the truth of Bhaskar.
-After finding out the truth, Ravichandran throws Bhaskar out of the home.
-In retaliation, Bhaskar takes away his uncle's car resulting in Rajaran getting arrested for drugs.
+Rajaram who gets temporary blindness, recovers but pretends to still be blind to find out the truth of Bhaskar.
+After finding out the truth, Rajaram throws Bhaskar out of the home.
+In retaliation, Bhaskar takes away his uncle's car resulting in Rajaram getting arrested for drugs.
 Raja, along with the children goes to Bhaskar's den and catches him red-handed.
 Raja finally achieves his ambition to become an actor, with Rajaram directing the film.